ProPublica: Taxes paid by wealthiest Americans

 In June 2021, after receiving leaked, hacked, or stolen IRS documents, ProPublica published a report which claimed that tax rates for the wealthiest Americans were significantly lower than the average middle class tax rate, if unrealized capital gains are considered as equivalent to earned income.
 ProPublica would later reveal that technology investor and political donor Peter Thiel legally earned more than $5 billion in a tax-free Roth IRA account through his investments in private companies.
 Attorney General Merrick Garland told lawmakers that investigating the source of the release would be a top priority for the Justice Department.

+In October 2023, Charles E. Littlejohn pleaded guilty to the unauthorized disclosures of income tax returns.

-Juvenile Court Judge policies jail innocent black children
+Juvenile Court judge policies jail innocent black children

 Research by ProPublica and Nashville Public Radio found juvenile incarcerations in Rutherford County, Tennessee, to be far higher than the national average.
 The investigation, published in October 2021 as "Black Children Were Jailed for a Crime That Doesn’t Exist.
 Almost Nothing Happened to the Adults in Charge", revealed that county authorities had charged some of the children under non-existent laws, as directed by Judge Donna Scott Davenport, and that, among Tennessee children referred to juvenile court, the statewide rate of incarceration was five percent, while in Rutherford County it was 48 percent.
 The article was a finalist in the 2022 National Magazine Awards.
 Reportage continued by podcast, with The Kids of Rutherford County.

 Cancer-causing industrial air pollution map

-In 2021, ProPublica published the results of a two-year analytical project involving examining billions of rows of EPA data to create a map to chart industrial pollution at the neighborhood level – the first of its kind.
+In 2021, ProPublica published the results of a two-year analytical project involving examining billions of rows of Environmental Protection Agency (EPA) data to create a map to chart industrial pollution at the neighborhood level – the first of its kind.
 In five years' worth of EPA data, ProPublica identified over 1,000 toxic hotspots nationwide, estimating that 250,000 people living near these areas may have been exposed to levels of cancer risk that the EPA deems unacceptable.
 ProPublica intended to represent data in a way where the public can understand the risk of breathing the air where they live.
 Through the map, the town of Verona, Missouri was identified to have an industrial cancer risk 27 times larger than the acceptable value.
 Subsequently, the EPA agreed to install three air monitors to track ethylene oxide concentration in Verona.
 Additional "hot spots" identified on the map include the city of Longview in eastern Texas; the most high-risk area of Longview has a risk level 72 times greater than the EPA's acceptable risk.
 This most high-risk area is the home of Texas Eastman Chemical Plant.
 According to ProPublica, its analysis of the plant's emissions detected ethylene oxide and 1-3 butadiene.
 The Texas Eastman Chemical Plant says it has conducted its own tests which "have revealed no areas of concern."